Mazid-Zomader/Resources/CSE110/README.md

-# CSE110 Resources - Spring 2024
+# CSE110 Resources -

-Welcome to the CSE110 Resources repository for the Spring 2024 semester at BRAC University.
+Welcome to the CSE110 Resources repository for BRAC University Students.
 This repository contains resources and materials for the course, which is taught in Java.

 ## Course Information

 - **Course Title:** CSE110 (Programming Language I)
 - **Language:** JAVA
 - **University:** BRAC University
-- **Semester:** Spring 2024

 ## Contents